SharePoint/sp-dev-docs/docs/spfx/viva/get-started/actions/media-upload/MediaUploadTutorial.md

 ### Add actions on the Card View

-As mentioned earlier, on the Card View, we will add a button, which will allow the user to upload a png file when clicking the Card View.
+As mentioned earlier, on the Card View, we'll add a button, which will allow the user to upload a png file when clicking the Card View.

 Locate and open the following file in your project: **./src/adaptiveCardExtensions/mediaUpload/cardView/CardView.ts**